 ABOUT THE PROGRAM

-This part continues with three dances: the first is the “Muñeira” from the “Suite Compostelana” by the pianist and composer Frederic Mompou (1893-1987; was inspired in Santiago de Compostela (Galicia, Spain) and this Suite, dedicated to Andrés Segovia, is the only composition that Mompou devoted to the guitar; the second is the “Passepied Nº II” by Salvador Bacarisse (1898-1963) and the last is the “Danza” (Dance) by Antonio Ruiz-Pipó (1934-1997), from his “Canción y Danza nº 1”.
+This part continues with three dances: the first is the “Muñeira” from “Suite Compostelana” by the pianist and composer Frederic Mompou (1893-1987); was inspired in Santiago de Compostela (Galicia, Spain) and this Suite, dedicated to Andrés Segovia, is the only composition that Mompou devoted to the guitar; the second is the “Passepied Nº II” by Salvador Bacarisse (1898-1963) and the last, in popular Spanish style, is the “Danza” (Dance) by Antonio Ruiz-Pipó (1934-1997), from his “Canción y Danza nº 1”.

 Maestro Soler, presents some works of himself: Singing the Saltarello, piece based on the Saltarello by Vincenzo Galilei (1520-1591), father of Galileo, where the composer presents the guitar like small coral, singing the Saltarello.
 The next, “Recuerdos de Aranjuez” (Memories of Aranjuez), is and special revision by Maestro Soler of the famous Adagio & Cadenza from “Concierto de Aranjuez”, by the great composer Joaquín Rodrigo (1901-1999), and the last, the “Mozartiana Nº 1” (Opus 5) which draws its inspiration from Mozart's, Ave Verum Corpus and the city of Salzburg.